Anupam137/LaMini-Pdf-Summarizer/README.md

 ### 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### For Those who want to directly jump on to testing heres the app link : https://pdfsummarizer-aj.streamlit.app/

 ### 💡 Powered By
 - Streamlit
 - Hugging Face Transformers